freedomofpress/securedrop-docs/docs/hardware.rst

 .. note:: Unlike some previous generation NUCs we recommended, the NUC11PAHi3
       does not support SGX.
-However, if you use a different type of 11th generation NUC that does have SGX support, disable it under **Security ▸ Security Features**, as it isn't used by SecureDrop but may be targeted by active CPU exploits.
+However, if you use a different type of 11th generation NUC that does have SGX support, disable it under **Security ▸ Security Features**, as it is not used by SecureDrop but may be targeted by active CPU exploits.

 .. |NUC11 leads| image:: images/hardware/nuc11_leads.jpg